 County Legislator

 A county legislator is a person who represents the people of a district within a county.
 County legislators are responsible for voting on policies, managing the budget, and overseeing other aspects of local government.
-They are also responsible for overseeing law enforcement in their county, setting taxation rates, and approving the county’s budget.
+They are also responsible for overseeing county law enforcement, setting taxation rates, and approving the county’s budget.

 County Sheriff